webstackdev/webstackdev/README.md

         self.role = "Software Engineer"
         self.desc = """
           Experienced freelance developer with a strong focus on improving developer experience and delivering software efficiently.
-Highly skilled in various programming languages and technologies."""
+Highly skilled in a wide scope of programming languages and technologies."""

     def say_hi(self):
         print(self.desc)